ivoafonsobispo/ivoafonsobispo/README.md

-Machine Learning Engineer with 3+ years of experience building AI microservices using LangChain, OpenAI, and cloud-native tools.
+AI Engineer with 3+ years of experience building AI microservices using LangChain, OpenAI, and cloud-native tools.
 Specialized in RAG-based recommendation systems, LLMOps, and NLP.
 Proven record of driving cross-functional AI projects from research to production.